gavff64/RubyNDS/DOCS.md

 Which describes the characters being 8 by 8 pixels, the first stored character has ASCII code 32, and FONT_DATA being a long string of bytes, each byte representing 1 horizontal row of 8 pixels.

-This is good enough for now but I should probably add to the tools section a converter to turn fonts into this format.
+To be brutally honest, this is a terrible implementation.
+I didn't spend much time on this, but I think the DS has to constantly redraw the text every loop so it's very inefficient and slow.

 ### `Audio`